firstbatchxyz/dkn-compute-node/README.md

 make debug    # debug-level logs
 ```

-You can run the latest Docker image via compose as well:
+If you have a valid `.env` file, you can run the latest Docker image via compose as well:

 ```sh
 docker compose up